4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 Key sales discovery stats

-With the basics out of the way, it’s time to find out what a great discovery call looks like.
+With the basics out of the way, it’s time to discover what a great discovery call looks like.
 Here’s what our research says:

-If your reps’ sales discovery calls are significantly over or under 38 minutes, you should do some digging.
+You should do some digging if your reps’ sales discovery calls are significantly over or under 38 minutes.
 Consider monitoring the calls to find out:

 • What questions are being asked